Phenalene

 1H-Phenalene, often called simply phenalene is a polycyclic aromatic hydrocarbon (PAH).
 Like many PAHs, it is an atmospheric pollutant formed during the combustion of fossil fuels.
 It is the parent compound for the phosphorus-containing phosphaphenalenes.

+The name was proposed by German chemists in 1922 as a contraction of periphenonaphthalene.

+It has been discovered in interstellar space in the Taurus Molecular cloud (TMC-1) as part of the QUIJOTE survey.

 Reactions

 Phenalene is deprotonated by potassium methoxide to give the phenalenyl anion.